dannynoonan/transcript-playground/README.md

 ### 'Web' endpoints: render web pages

 Webpage-rendering endpoints are 'front-end' consumers of the other 'back-end' endpoints, specifically of the 'ES Reader' endpoints.
 These 'Web' endpoints generate combinations of `/esr` requests, package up the results, and feed them into HTML templates that offer some bare-bones UI functionality.

+## Plotly figures

+TODO

+### Publishing animations

+The `Dash` web framework does not support animation rendering, so animations must be generated and served independently as fully-baked html pages.
+To generate an animation html page, run `python publish_animation.py` script from project root, incorporating parameters as defined in script.
+The generated animation html file will be saved to the output_path noted in the logs.

 ## Analytics